 Stunningly beautiful, Salt Point is characterized by rocky promontories, panoramic views, kelp-dotted coves, and the dramatic sounds of pounding surf; it’s also home to open grasslands, forested hills, pristine prairies, and pygmy forests.
 You’ll also have 20 miles of hiking trails and equestrian trails to explore, along with more than six miles of rugged coastline, and an underwater park.
 You can enjoy picnicking, fishing, skin and SCUBA diving, and camping.
 Trail maps are available at the entrance station.

+Note: Hood Mountain closed temporarily after the October 2017 wildfires; a portion of the park reopened in January 2018 and the rest of the park, including the Pythian Road entrance, will reopen sometime in 2018.
+Visit the Regional Parks website for status updates.
 With 1,750 acres, Hood Mountain offers 19 miles of trails, many offering sensational views.
-The terrain here are rugged and can be challenging, so they’re best left to experienced riders.
+The terrain here is rugged and can be challenging, so it's best left to experienced riders.
 You’ll find trailer parking and a horse trough one mile southeast of the Pythian Road trailhead.

 Of course, these seven parks are just some of the many delightful options available.
 For more ideas, read Sonoma County on Horseback and check our listings of Horseback Riding Trails and Horse Rentals and Trail Rides.